level-down/HAL/README.md

 - detection and flagging of deprecated language in public channels
 - notify the chat on new issues/PRs
 - anonymous reporting of CoC violations
+- allowing users to rock-paper-scissors their fellow discorders

 ### Development